® Synchronization

 The first thing to understand and the thing that will speed the job for you and enable success, is that the sync screw is not a micrometer.
 You know, X amount of turn equals Y amount of change on the vacuum gauge.
 Uh uh.
 Doesn't work that way.
 Most bikes' sync linkage is pretty crude.
 What with plastic bushings, springs everywhere, flexy parts and fairly loose tolerances, syncing carbs can be pretty fiddly.
 It helps to acquire a bit of a "feel" for this task.
 Finesse is the word of the day in regard to syncing.

 So here's the technique career techs use.
 Ready?
 Six things.
-1) We never watch the gauge as we turn the screw, 2) we never turn the screw more than one-sixteenth turn (i.e. just perceptible) at a time, 3) we never loosen the locknut (if so equipped) more than required to just barely be able to turn the screw, 4) we tighten the locknut only very very gently snugged, 5) we always "blip" the throttle to settle the loosey-goosey linkage, 6) and only after all these steps do we look at the gauge.
+1) We never watch the gauge as we turn the screw, 2) we never turn the screw more than one-sixteenth turn (i.e. just perceptible) at a time, 3) we never loosen the locknut (if so equipped) more than required to just barely be able to turn the screw, 4) we tighten the locknut only very gently snugged, 5) we always "blip" the throttle to settle the loosey-goosey linkage, 6) and only after all these steps do we look at the gauge.
 And a seventh was mentioned earlier: don't let the engine overheat.
-This is the procedure that has worked for me for more than twice as long as most of today's mechanics have been alive.
-And let's see, in more than 46 years at it, 20,000 syncs, maybe?
+This is the procedure that has worked for me for more than twice as long as many of today's mechanics have been alive.
+And let's see, in more than 50 years at it, 20,000 syncs, maybe?
 Let me break these six steps down for you.

 1) Don't watch the gauge.
 Why?
 If you try to dial the adjustment while watching the gauge, you'll just be frustrated because you'll overshoot each time.
 Believe me, when you snug the locknut on a perfect gauge reading the reading will move, and it will move again when you blip the throttle.
 Count on it.
 Just the way it is.
-So, initially look at the gauge ONLY until you know you're turning the screw the right direction, then look away.
+So, initially look at the gauge only until you know you're turning the screw the right direction, then look away.
 Turn the screw a smidge, then snug, blip, and lastly, look.
 7

 2) The smidge.
 The fact is, the tiniest adjustment is amplifed by a power of three or more.
 Imagine that all the linkage under your hands is made of rubber.
 It's not of course, but this mental picture will help.
 Never turn the screw more than 1/16 turn.
 Unless of course one gauge is showing five increments different from the rest.
 Use common sense.
 But once they're within a few increments, 1/16 turn is the correct adjustment.
 No more.
 8